xLightsSequencer/xLights/README.txt

    -- enh (keith)   Add xSchedule
    -- enh (keith)   Refactor output processing.
 This should generally be invisible other than some performance enhancements and
                     useability enhancements on the setup tab.
-This includes Fix #789, #808 and #812 -- fix (keith)   Fix #760 - ESEQ elispses doesnt open dialog -- enh (keith)   Fix #796 - disable export effects if no sequence open -- fix (keith)   Fix #785 - mac crash due to UI update on background thread in Fireworks effect.
+This includes Fix #789, #808 and #812 -- bug (keith)   Fix #760 - ESEQ elispses doesnt open dialog -- enh (keith)   Fix #796 - disable export effects if no sequence open -- bug (keith)   Fix #785 - mac crash due to UI update on background thread in Fireworks effect.
    -- enh (keith)   Optionally allow backup to backup xml files in subdirectories for users that dont keep their xml files in the show
                     directory itself but a folder underneath it 2016.56  Dec 31, 2016